-- This document specifies the details that a partner is voluntarily making a choice to exit the partnership business and no longer has any responsibility regarding it.
+- This document specifies the details that a partner is voluntarily choosing to exit the partnership business and no longer has any responsibility regarding it.

 - However, if a partner is forced to leave, a different set of procedures is to be followed.
 They are also called “Outgoing partners.”

-- A partnership retirement deed is an agreement that is made by the existing partner along with the continuing partners.
+- A partnership retirement deed is an agreement that the existing partner makes along with the continuing partners.
 A retiring partner is one who voluntarily wants to exit the partnership due to any reason.

 - Continuing partners are those who will carry on with their partnership business, but the terms and conditions will need an update after one partner retires.